utopia-foss/utopia/doc/guides/datamanager-guide.rst

 The Datamanager layer exists to allow the user to write any data from the model under any conditions she defines to the hard disk, without having to fiddle with HDF5.
-In fact, it is build such that it is largely independent of HDF5, and in general tried to relie on a minimal set of assumptions.
+In fact, it is build such that it is largely independent of HDF5, and in general tried to rely on a minimal set of assumptions.
 Its goal is, in agreement with the general Utopia setup, usability without restrictivity, i.e., the most common tasks are made easy, but you always can dive into the code and change and customize everything to solve your specific problem should the need arise.